jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 To implement this update condition, we require some distance metric between shape descriptions.
 When the distance grows too big, the original description is reapplied and resources not matching the description are moved.

-To our knowledge, there does not yet exist a distance metric to see how much two descriptions differ, only whether two descriptions are contained @bib:shape-containment.
+To our knowledge, there does not yet exist a distance metric to see how much two shape descriptions differ, only whether two descriptions are contained @bib:shape-containment.
 An example metric could be inspired by the Levenshtein distance where, we count the number of additions and deletions of a @shacl properties.
 Let's say each addition or deletion has a cost of 1.
 The distance between the shapes in @fig:two-shape-descriptions would be three because to go from the left description to the right, three operations are required: